HwWobbe/Wip-Main/README.md

 - balance RopC & IVI focus
   - OnTheList.EaOn may be an effective starting point.
-    - test this with DfCa
+    - test this with
+      - DfCaT
+      - LsT
+      - DaniT
+      - LzT
 - exploit Ai more effectively
   - Audience Tailored written summaries could help
     - beter ConText definitions are needed